KHOmega/KH-PC-and-Linux-Setup/README.md

 A repository that helps users setup the Epic Games Store versions of the various KINGDOM HEARTS games on Windows, Linux, and Steam Deck.

 # For Steam Deck / Linux Users
-- Click [here](https://github.com/KHOmega/KH-Linux-Setup/blob/main/linux-setup-vanilla.md) on how to setup and install Kingdom Hearts 1.5/2.5 HD ReMix.
+- Click [here](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/vanilla-linux-setup.md) on how to setup and install Kingdom Hearts 1.5/2.5 HD ReMix.
+    - **Update - [1/11/24]:** Guide will be updated soon in relation to recent Heroic Launcher updates.

 - ~~Click here on how to setup and install Kingdom Hearts 2.8 Final Chapter Prologue.~~
     - **Update - [12/3/23]:** Try using the same prefix created for 1.5/2.5 for 2.8 while a guide is written up.